awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ebcli-compose.md

     `-- env.yaml
 ```

 Each subfolder contains the source code for an independent component of an application that will run in its own environment and an environment definition file named `env.yaml`\.
-For details on the `env.yaml` format, see [Environment Manifest \(`env.yaml`\)](environment-cfg-manifest.md)\.
+For details on the `env.yaml` format, see [Environment manifest \(`env.yaml`\)](environment-cfg-manifest.md)\.

 To use the `Compose Environments` API, first run eb init from the project folder, specifying each component by the name of the folder that contains it with the `--modules` option: